-Applied solutions can contain objects used for generating the layout of the applied solution itself or the layout of data displayed to users.
+Applied solutions can contain objects used for generating the layout of the applied solution itself or the layout of the data displayed to users.
 These objects include templates and pictures.

-Designer provides the option to save the description of the entire configuration structure to a file.
+The designer provides the option to save the description of the entire configuration structure to a file.
 This can be very helpful during the development of large configurations or when the entire history of changes to the applied solution must be stored.

 Text templates allow you to save frequently used text fragments for reuse in text documents or modules.

 Wizards facilitate the development of standard 1C:Enterprise elements.
 They help you to create the visual components of configuration objects, and in some cases (such as generation based on stored data or printing) they can help you to generate application modules.